-If you have health insurance, you may be eligible for the private health insurance rebate.
+If you have a health insurance policy in Australia, you may be eligible for the private health insurance rebate.
 The Australian Government provides this rebate to make private healthcare more affordable for older and lower-income Australians.

 Rebate amount | ||||